 In the living room get rid of old newspapers and magazines.
 Toss that comfortable old, smelly ottoman.
 Take down most of the family photos and dust everything.
 Leave a lamp on when you show the house.
 Most people have too much furniture in their homes.
 That gives the illusion that the house is small.
 If you are going to keep it, put it in the storage building.

 Go through every closet and toss what you don’t need.
-Anything you can do without until you move, put in the storage building.
+Anything you can do without until you move, put in the storage unit.
 You will not get a fair price for your house if buyers think there is too little closet space.
-An almost empty closet looks huge!
+An almost empty closet always looks bigger!